 The charity are responsible for both internal and external repairs and maintenance of the homes.
 Residents are responsible for the internal decoration of the homes, The charity does not fit carpets in the homes.

 Eventide Homes has wonderful communal grounds provided for residents’ use; these are maintained by the charity.
-Most homes also have a small garden plot for cultivation by residents and a Residents' Gardening Club exists to give residents a say in the maintenance and appearance of the grounds and to participate in the work if they wish.
+The Residents' Gardening Club exists to give residents a say in the maintenance and appearance of the grounds and to participate in the work if they wish.
 The charity enters the communal grounds in the annual Bournemouth in Bloom competition and always tries to attain the highest standard.

 Almshouse charities are regulated by the Charity Commission and governed by locally recruited trustees.
 Residents pay a weekly maintenance contribution, which is similar to rent but different in law, and less than a commercial rate.
 Almshouse trusts were generally founded by benefactors in earlier times to provide for those in need and often to cater for a particular category of persons.
 Visit the Almshouse Association to find out more.